Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 Most people strive to make original content on YouTube, but that rule applies to more than just videos.
 If you're copying descriptions from one video to the next, that becomes repetitious — and entirely unhelpful.

 Now that you know YouTube checks your video descriptions, try to write words that make people feel safe.
-You can start by following the YouTube Community Guidelines, which instruct creators to avoid profanity, hate speech, spam, and more.
+You can start by following the YouTube Community Guidelines, which denounce profanity, hate speech, spam, and more.

 YouTube Video Description Template